 Jack Aitken is one of the most talented racing drivers of his generation and is on a career path to the very top of international motorsport.
-After winning multiple championships in the junior series, for 2018, Jack has been appointed as the Reserve Driver for the Renault Sport Formula One Team.
+After winning multiple championships in the junior series, for 2019, Jack has been appointed as the Test Driver for the Renault Sport Formula One Team.

 "We deeply believe in Jack," Cyril Abiteboul, Renault Sport Team Principal says, "He's in his third year with us and we are continuing to invest in Jack.
 He was very close to winning GP3 last year, and we are happy to continue the journey together.
 Formula 2 will be another year where it's going to be competitive, it will be interesting to see what he is capable of achieving."

-Alongside his Reserve Driver duties for Renault Sport, Jack Aitken will be racing with the ART Grand Prix Team in the FIA Formula 2 Championship, regarded as the primary feeder series for young drivers on their route to the FIA Formula 1 World Championship.
+Alongside his Test Driver duties for Renault Sport, Jack Aitken will be racing with the Campos Grand Prix Team in the FIA Formula 2 Championship, regarded as the primary feeder series for young drivers on their route to the FIA Formula 1 World Championship.

 Jack competed in the GP3 Series during 2017 with the ART Grand Prix Team.
 With a dominant race win in Hungary, pole positions in Barcelona and Hungary and podiums in Austria, Britain, Belgium and Italy, Jack came close to winning the Championship but ultimately finished the season as vice-champion.
 He tested Formula 1 machinery for the first time in September, getting behind the wheel of a Renault powered E20 Formula 1 car at the Jerez Circuit in Spain.